J-Furber/J-Furber.github.io/_posts/2022-06-08-berlin-workshop.md

-## Berlin (Part 1): Workshop on Stochastic modeling of complex social systems
+## Berlin Part 1: Workshop on Stochastic modeling of complex social systems

 What an adventure I have had over two weeks, so it seems only fair to talk about each aspect separately: the workshop, summer school and my adventures in Berlin.
 So, the first post of three is dedicated to [Workshop 3: Stochastic Modelling of Complex Social Systems](https://mathplus.de/topic-development-lab/tes-summer-2022/).
 The aim of the workshop was to provide an overview of stochastic modelling approaches for understanding complex social systems, such as agent-based modelling (ABM), network modelling and hybrid modelling approaches for multi-scale systems.